Albertskroon

 Albertskroon is a suburb of Johannesburg, South Africa.
-It is located in Region 4.
+It is located in Region B of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is named after the previous landowner and descendants of Hendrick Abraham Alberts.
 The word Kroon in its name refers to a crown of a hill.
 The land is situated on the portion of an old Witwatersrand farm called Waterval around 1896.